zeeza18/Health-Center/README.md

 # Health Center

 Welcome to the Health Center project, an innovative platform that harnesses the power of AI and machine learning to enhance healthcare accessibility and provide personalized medical recommendations.
-This project aims to revolutionize the way individuals manage their health by offering a user-friendly interface for uploading medical documents and receiving tailored advice.
+This project aims to revolutionize the way individuals manage their health by offering a user-friendly interface for uploading medical documents and receiving tailored advice. check

 ## Table of Contents